What kind of jobs do Biology graduates get after they graduate?

 Do I have to choose a concentration in biology?

-Yes.
-Usually by the end of the sophomore year, students choose one of the three areas of concentration in Biology: Cell and Molecular Biology and Biotechnology; Pre-Med/Pre-Vet/Pre-Dental; or Ecology and Environment.
+No. Students have the option to choose one of the three areas of concentration in Biology: Cell and Molecular Biology and Biotechnology; Pre-Med/Pre-Vet/Pre-Dental; or Ecology and Environment.

 Is there guidance for students interested in a pre-med, pre-dental or pre-vet career?

 Yes.
-The department has a Health Professions Advisor, Dr. Janine Leblanc-Straceski who will help students with special preparations needed for medical/dental/veterinary school.
+The department has a Health Professions Advisor, Dr. Charlotte Berkes who will help students with special preparations needed for medical/dental/veterinary school.

 Will I be prepared to take the medical school entrance exams (MCATs) by majoring in biology at Merrimack?

 Our biology curriculum does not have the specific and explicit goal of preparing students for the MCATs.
 Faculty believe that students get the best education by learning how to think critically, how to learn by doing science.
 However, we are alert to the desire of many students to prepare for medical school.
 The breadth of our curriculum combined with coursework in your area of concentration, are part of your preparation.
 Many students also find that additional preparation, including Kaplan Reviews and Princeton Review for example, helps them prepare before taking the MCATs.

 Does the Department have a graduate school advisor?